Present Progressive

 • We’re/You’re/They’re not learning a new programming language.

-3. Expression of Interrogative Statements with Present Continuous Tense — To express interrogative statements with present continuous tense, the structure: Am/Is/Are + Subject + –ing form of verb is used:
+To express interrogative statements with present continuous tense, the structure: Am/Is/Are + Subject + –ing form of verb is used.

 See Practical Examples: